TomoGuide/TomoGuide.github.io/docs/03-tutorial/index.md

 has_children: true
 ---

-**Start by going to the [Dataset, Software and Resources](/02-dataset-software-resources/) tab and make sure you download the dataset and all the necessary software based on the workflow you want to run.**

----

 # General workflow

 Cryo-ET data processing can be summarised by this simple chart.
 If you’re familiar with single-particle data processing, you’ll notice that most of the pre-processing steps are very similar.